 Job descriptions help you see how your job fits within the university as you plan and navigate your Stanford career.

 Job descriptions are developed by the University Human Resources Staff Compensation Team, in partnership with HR managers and school/unit managers.
 Each job description includes the job title, grade, and exemption status.
+Current employees: view the Job Description Library in the Axess portal.

 - Note: Bargaining Unit staff job specifications are separate from the Job Description Library.